ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 #### Authentication

-When you use `sudo`, you will be prompted to enter your own user password to verify your identity and authorization.
+When you use `sudo`, you will be prompted to enter your own user password to verify your identity and authorisation.

 After successful authentication, `sudo` grants temporary superuser privileges for the specific command.